 I finally had time to catch Adobe Nat McCully’s ATypl Tokyo 2019 presentation.
-He covers the topic that I have covered in depth many times before: the (sad) state of CJK typography.
+He covers a topic I have covered many times before: the (sad) state of CJK typography.
 As Nat points out most software developers and system engineers talk about CJK support as typography without any idea of what it means.
 Throwing CJK glyphs on a screen is not typography, they are not the same thing at all.

 Already I see the OpenType Variable Font effort devolving into a bauble for web developer geeks, always stuck in demo-hell, never going mainstream.
-It is the same story for quality CJK typography on digital devices.
-When the current Adobe CJK leaders like McCully and Ken Lunde reach retirement age, whom have devoted their careers to fixing these problems, I think it will be the end of an era.
+It is the same story as the quality CJK typography on digital devices one.
+When the current Adobe CJK leaders like McCully and Ken Lunde, who passionately care about great CJK typography and devoted careers to fixing the problems, finally retire, I think it will be the end of an era.
 In many ways we are already there.